Four ways manufacturers can embrace a digital transformation strategy with limited resources

 It’s clear that digital transformation is the future of manufacturing.
 Manufacturers across the spectrum are finding that investments in Industry 4.0 technologies are reducing waste and cost, improving supply chain resilience, driving higher profitability and creating a world-class customer experience.

-However, despite its numerous advantages, digital transformation has been slower to gain traction in small and midsize businesses.
+However, despite its numerous advantages, developing a digital transformation strategy has been slower to gain traction in small and midsize businesses.
 To be sure, the market is growing, and investments are making Industry 4.0 capabilities more attainable and affordable.
 This is particularly true of industrial internet of things (IIoT) technologies, where economies of scale are beginning to drive down costs.
 However, the onus is largely on manufacturers to do the market research and determine where and how to invest in innovation for the long term.

 Naturally, this is challenging for companies that have numerous investment objectives but limited human and financial resources.
-The digital transformation journey touches all aspects of the business, from staff to technology infrastructure to cybersecurity.
+The manufacturing digital transformation journey touches all aspects of the business, from staff to technology infrastructure to cybersecurity.
 Moreover, it’s not a one-and-done task.
 In other words, there is no one place to invest or one-time capital expenditure to make.
 Digital transformation is an iterative process that can take years to fully realize.